 CAGS in Early Childhood Education

-- The content and methodology related to mathematics, science, reading, social studies, and the arts;
+- Developmentally appropriate methodology related to mathematics, science, reading, and social studies

 Early Childhood Learning Laboratory (ECLL)

 The ECLL is a demonstration preschool that serves as a field placement for all early childhood majors and an observation site for teaching and research purposes.
-Twenty-two children, ages 2.9–5 are in the program; a number of them have first languages other than English.
-There are microphones strategically placed in the classroom and digital recorders in the Observation Room so that classroom activities can be recorded and analyzed by early childhood faculty and student teachers.
-In addition, there is a resource center for preparing teaching materials that is available to all early childhood students.
+Twenty-two children, ages 2.9–5, are in the program; a number of them have first languages other than English.
+There are microphones strategically placed in the classroom and digital recorders in the Observation Room so that classroom activities can be recorded and analyzed by Early Childhood faculty and student teachers.
+In addition, there is a resource center for preparing teaching materials that is available to all Early Childhood students.
+For more information, visit the website.